MySQL Database Compatibility

 mysqldump

 This is a command-line utility MySQL provides to generate a logical database backup.
-It creates a set of SQL statements that can be executed to reproduce the original database schema and data.
+This creates a set of SQL statements that can be applied to reproduce the original database schema and data.

 --compatible=mysql40